How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 2.5 Leveraging Post Purchase Behavior Stage for Blog Topics

-Depending on the user experience, the user may influence others to buy the product or not buy it.
+Depending on the user experience, the user may influence others to buy or not buy the product.

-For this stage (bottom funnel content), you can think of digital marketing blog ideas post extensive documentation of your product or the service, have a help & support section on the platform/website, post customer testimonials etc.
+For this stage (bottom-funnel content), you can think of digital marketing blog ideas, such as posting extensive documentation of your product or service, having a help and support section on the platform/website, posting customer testimonials, etc.

-Tootions may publish extensive documentation which may help users use the product effectively, and also rank for keywords related to how to’s of project management software.
+Tootions may publish extensive documentation that may help users use the product effectively and also rank for keywords related to how-tos of project management software.

 Note:

-1. This is a simplistic take on buyer decision making process.
-The purpose here is to get inside the mind of a consumer and understand what kind of information they need.
-And to help them move through the buying decision stages and purchase the product.
+1. This is a simplistic take on the buyer decision-making process.
+The purpose here is to get inside a consumer’s mind and understand what kind of information they need, then help them move through the buying decision stages and purchase the product.

-2. If you already have a mapping of customer journey and queries for your industry, you can use those queries to publish blogs.
-Rather than going for generalization, the topics and the content should be directed to that stage.
+2. If you already have a mapping of the customer journey and queries for your industry, you can use those queries to publish blogs.
+Rather than generalizing, the topics and content should be directed to that stage.

-3. Since the topics you initially thought on your own might be built on a lot of assumptions, it is recommended to do keyword research and choose topics accordingly.
-This can help your content rank for target keywords and bring in relevant traffic.
+3. Since the topics you initially thought of on your own might be built on many assumptions, it is recommended to do keyword research and choose topics accordingly.
+This can help your content rank for target keywords and generate relevant traffic.

-4. Companies may choose to publish blogs not because they want it to rank, but to help consumers move through the buyer stages.
-This movement can be aided by using contextual internal links, adding CTAs, Demo content etc.
+4. Companies may choose to publish blogs not because they want them to rank but to help consumers move through the buyer stages.
+Contextual internal links can aid this movement, adding CTAs, introducing demo content, etc.

-The easiest way to figuring out how to find blog topics for SEO is to do keyword research.
-This method will help you understand what people are searching and what you should focus on.
+The easiest way to find blog topics for SEO is to do keyword research.
+This method will help you understand what people are searching for and what you should focus on.

 Before doing keyword research, you need to know your target audience.
-If you are a business that serves France, you need to direct your approach according to the queries most prominently used there.
-If you are a blogger that wants visibility from your target audience, you need to perform your keyword research according to that.
-This essentially means keeping in mind the language they generally use and their search habits.
+If you are a business serving France, you must direct your approach according to the queries most prominently used there.
+If you are a blogger who wants visibility from your target audience, you need to perform your keyword research accordingly.
+This means considering the language they generally use and their search habits.

-There can be many approaches how you do keyword research for finding key topics, this is what I usually follow:
+There can be many approaches to how you do keyword research for finding key topics; this is what I usually follow:

 Step 1: Gather as many relevant keywords as you can.

-Here the objective is to gather blog keywords so that you have a potential list of topics and subtopics later.
+The objective is to gather blog keywords for a potential list of topics and subtopics later.

-• To get topics, put some keywords which come to your mind in your favorite keyword research tool.
+• To get topics, put some keywords that come to your mind in your favorite keyword research tool.
 You can get variations of that keyword from the tool.
-Look for keywords which have some volume and less difficulty.
+Look for keywords that have some volume and less difficulty.

-• Remember that you do not need to pick up all keywords for blog post, that essentially mean the same (‘much obliged’ and ‘thank you’ mean the same.
+• Remember that you do not need to pick up all keywords for blog posts that essentially mean the same (‘much obliged’ and ‘thank you’ mean the same.
 Choose the one relevant to your audience.).
-You can choose the version most relevant to the region where your target audience is.
+You can choose the version most appropriate to the region where your target audience is.

-• Now, you need to look for your competitors’ keywords during your SEO topic research.
+• You need to look for your competitors’ keywords during your SEO research.
 Look for what they are ranking.
-You can do that by putting your competitor’s website URL in the tool and see their organic keywords.
+You can put your competitor’s website URL in the tool and see their organic keywords.

 When you see your competitor’s keyword, put in the filters there.

-Bonus Tip: You can use “for” to be included in your keyword search criteria to find user friendly topics. e.g. Project management tools for *, attractive hairstyles for * ([age][gender][event type][place])
+Bonus Tip: You can include ” for ” in your keyword search criteria to find user-friendly topics. e.g. Project management tools for *, attractive hairstyles for * ([age][gender][event type][place])

-• Now in addition to those keywords, find some long tail keywords by setting up filters of word count in your tool or find them if you have any other way.
-(Some tools provide long tail keywords in the form of FAQs and other suggested queries).
+• In addition to those keywords, find some long tail keywords by setting up filters of word count in your tool or see them if you have any other way.
+(Some tools provide long-tail keywords in FAQs and other suggested queries).

 • Export all your keywords to a spreadsheet.

-If you are unable to get keywords for your project or the keywords that found have a very low volume, this guide for keyword research by Google can help you get an idea.
+If you cannot get keywords for your project or the keywords you found have a very low volume, this guide for keyword research by Google can help you get an idea.
 Even after this, if you are not getting SEO keywords with good enough volume, you can use this trick:

 1. Try to think of some other related topics that may come to your user’s mind while searching for your topic.
 Use those topics as a base for your keyword research for this method.
 Find and sort out closely related topics and their related keywords.

 2. These keywords can be your elemental backbone for a new topic.
-You can add your product/services or your niche as a supplemental yet valuable content addition.
+You can add your product/services or niche as supplemental yet valuable content.

 3. Understand that SEO on a higher level is about gaining visibility.
-If you only target core terms that your competitor’s do, you are not doing enough.
-This means thinking out of the box and being visible on topics that none of your competitors have targeted yet.
+You are not doing enough if you only target core terms that your competitors do.
+This means thinking out of the box and being visible on topics none of your competitors have targeted.

-4. Based on your understanding, pick the related topics that you think can go up on your company website or your blog.
+4. Based on your understanding, pick the related topics that you think can be featured on your company website or blog.

-Example: Tootion is a project management software.
-They have a well-established online presence.
+Example: Tootion is a project management software company with a well-established online presence.
 They are your direct/indirect competitor.
 You can pick up their keywords using any tool.
-For making this easy, you can use filters to your advantage.
+To make this easy, you can use filters to your advantage.

-Ideally, you should exclude branded keywords and then filter out your core terms (think project management for this example).
-In the below image, you can see that I have put in the filters of SEMrush Organic research tab.
-Words count greater than 2 or 3 can give me query-based keywords which can easily make up topics for interesting blogs.
+Ideally, you should exclude branded keywords and filter out your core terms (think project management for this example).
+In the image below, you can see that I have put in the filters of the SEMrush Organic research tab.
+Word counts greater than 2 or 3 can give me query-based keywords, which can easily make up topics for interesting blogs.

 how to do keyword research when you cannot find any keywords.